otagobioinformaticsspringschool/nanopore/_episodes/04-nanopore-qc.md

 ~~~
 {: .bash}

-Load the FASTQC module:
+Load the FastQC module:

 ~~~
 module load FastQC
 ~~~
 {: .bash}

-Make a folder for the FASTQC output to written to:
+Make a folder for the FastQC output to written to:

 ~~~
 mkdir fastqc_fastmodel
 ~~~
 {: .bash}

-Run FASTQC on out data:
+Run FastQC on our data:

 ~~~
 # NB: I get a java memory error if I don't use two threads